 - Brown hamburger.
 Once fully cooked, drain excess fats and place hamburger into your crockpot.
 Add diced veggies, diced tomato, drained/rinsed beans and refried beans to the crockpot.

-- Add canned crushed tomatoes, canned hatch green chilies, beef broth, spices and salt.
+- Add canned crushed tomatoes, tomato paste, canned hatch green chilies, beef broth, brown sugar, spices and salt.